TrueBlocks/trueblocks-core/docs/readmes/admin-chunks.md

-  -l, --list      list the bloom and index hashes from local cache or IPFS -c, --check     check the validity of the chunk or bloom -e, --extract   show the contents of the chunk or bloom filters -b, --blooms    for the --check or --extract options, process blooms instead of chunks
+  -l, --list      list the bloom and index hashes from local cache or IPFS -c, --check     check the validity of the chunk or bloom -e, --extract   show the contents of the chunk or bloom filters -s, --stats     for the --list option only, display statistics about each chunk or bloom -b, --blooms    for the --check or --extract options, process blooms instead of chunks

 Global Flags: